moccadroid/hello_bot/README.md

 ```
 The result here would be `Wiener Linien Wlan`...
 10 times... because that's how they roll!
 They named all their WLANs the same way :D

-If all of this makes absolutely **zero** sense to you, then I'd recommend you check out this tutorial by [CodeAcademy](https://www.codecademy.com/learn/python)
+If all of this makes absolutely ***zero*** sense to you, then I'd recommend you check out this tutorial by [CodeAcademy](https://www.codecademy.com/learn/python)
-<br> They have greate tutorials for free that should teach you the basics of Python in a couple of hours.
+<br> They have great tutorials for free that should teach you the basics of Python in a couple of hours.